oit-ipbl/portal/setup/python+vscode.md

-# Digital Image Processing Development Environment for iPBL
+# Image Processing Development Environment for iPBL

 ## Objectives
-- This page explains how to install both Python and VSCode constitute of our digital image processing development environment.
+- This page explains how to install both Python and VSCode constitute of our image processing development environment.
 - This development environment does not affect the PC environment in which it is installed.

 <image src="../image/architecture.jpg">